AnuragBorker/App_Dev_Mini_Project/README.md

 ## Functional Overview

 * **Authentication**
-  * Enter login name and password to login.
+  * Enter email and password to login.
-  * To sign up, enter the password twice and confirm.
+  * To sign up, provide your name, email, the password twice and confirm.
   * Visit the Profile section.
-    * To reset password.
+    * To change password.
     * To logout from the application.

 * **Application Functionality**
-  * List all registered users.
+  * Lists all registered users.
+Each chat tile represents a user.
-  * Tap on a listed user tile to initiate a conversation or send a message.
+  * Tap on a listed tile to initiate a conversation or send a message.
-    * Type the message and submit (text only).
+    * Type the message and submit.
 One-on-one messaging in real-time (text only) supported.
-    * Only the recepient can see the message sent to him.
     * Recepient will see the unread message count and preview of last message received is displayed for each chat conversation.

 ---